-Table 1 - Structure of General Government Decision Making on Defense Policy
+Table 1 - Structure of General Government Decision Making on Defence Policy

-Topic of Title of Issuing Endorsing Frequency Status Document Document Authority Authority Time Span National Defense Policy Law "On Defense" Parliament Parliament April 1994- ongoing The law was amended almost on a yearly basis Military Doctrine MoD Security Council May 2002- ongoing since its adoption National Security Strategy or Concept National Security Concept MoD Government February 1998 National Defense Strategy or Concept Concept on Development of Ministry of Defense MoD Government July 1998-2005 Other national level defense policy documents White Paper Decree "On National Security President Parliament February 2003- ongoing Procurement Strategy On Military- Economic Strategy of the RK Government Government November 199802995 Newer version of this document is not available Defense Planning Directive Law "On Civil Defense" President Parliament January 2000 - ongoing Defense Budget \$19.2 million FYI 2001 the system of questions, hearings and interpellations to make decisions on defence matters.
+Topic of Title of Issuing Endorsing Frequency Status Document Document Authority Authority Time Span National Defence Policy Law 'On Defence' Parliament Parliament April 1994- ongoing The law was amended almost on a yearly basis since its adoption Military Doctrine MoD Security Council May 2002- ongoing National Security Strategy or Concept National Security Concept MoD Government February 1998 National Defence Strategy or Concept Concept on Development of Ministry of Defence MoD Government July 1998- 2005 Other national level defence policy documents White Paper Decree 'On National Security President Parliament February 2003- ongoing Procurement Strategy On Military- Economic Strategy of the RK Government Government November 199802995 Newer version of this document is not available Defence Planning Directive Law 'On Civil Defence' President Parliament January 2000 - ongoing Defence Budget \$19.2 million FYI 2001

+The role of the Parliament in endorsing defence policy decisions is restricted.
+The Parliament is allowed to make amendments only in consent with the executive powers.
+The Parliament is using the system of questions, hearings and interpellations to make decisions on defence matters.
 The President chairs a national security council where all the defence decisions at presidential level are taken.
 The President issues defence policy documents that are submitted for approval to the Parliament, after the endorsement of the national defence council or similar.
 The President has an independent body/staff of experts on defence matters working solely for him/her.